Amirm2006/Ai_code/README.md

 3.project 3:

-         My third project is about predicting land prices in a village, which I solved using linear regression.These projects have the possibility of being updated.
+         My third project is about predicting land prices in a village, which I solved using linear regression.